GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-event-driven/README.md

 [![banner](../banner.png)](https://cloud.google.com/?utm_source=github&utm_medium=referral&utm_campaign=GCP&utm_content=packages_repository_banner)

-# Data Analytics Platform event-driven
+# Implement a data analytics pipeline with an event-driven architecture on Google Cloud

-## Description
+## Introduction

-This example demonstrates how to load files from Google Cloud Storage to BigQuery using an event-driven load function.
+This architecture uses click-to-deploy to demonstrate how to load data from Google Cloud Storage to BigQuery using an event-driven load function.

-The user uploads the data into the Upload Bucket following the pattern `gs://your-upload-bucket/dataset-name/table-name/file.csv`, then it triggers a Cloud Function that extracts the parameters from the object path and then load the file into the proper destination table.
+By adopting an event-driven architecture, companies can harness the power of real-time data processing.
+Events triggered by various sources, such as user interactions, system events, or data updates, can be seamlessly captured and processed in near real-time.
+This allows for a highly responsive and agile analytics pipeline, ensuring that data is continuously flowing into the system and insights are promptly generated.

+Cloud functions play a pivotal role in this setup.
+They serve as the bridge between the cloud storage and BigQuery, enabling smooth and automated data ingestion.
+As new data arrives in the cloud storage, the cloud functions can be configured to trigger automatically, instantly fetching and loading the data into BigQuery.
+This eliminates the need for manual intervention and guarantees a streamlined and efficient data transfer process.

+Utilizing Google Cloud's BigQuery as the data warehousing solution further enhances the value of this architecture.
+BigQuery offers a powerful and scalable analytics platform capable of handling large volumes of data.
+Its unique serverless architecture enables elastic scaling, allowing the customer to effortlessly accommodate data growth without worrying about infrastructure management.

+In summary, a data analytics pipeline with an event-driven architecture, empowers the customer with a scalable, efficient, and real-time data processing solution.
+This architecture streamlines data ingestion, ensures prompt analysis, and leverages Google Cloud's comprehensive suite of analytics tools, ultimately enabling the customer to make data-driven decisions faster and stay ahead in today's competitive landscape.

 :clock1: Estimated deployment time: 8 min